A CockroachDB customer conferenceVisit NYC

-To make these concepts concrete, I’ll use examples of my favorite DASH database, CockroachDB (Google Evangelist Kelsey Hightower also thinks it is a great example), but you should keep in mind that these concepts extend, at varying degrees, to other NewSQL databases.
+To make these concepts concrete, I’ll use examples of my favorite DASH database, CockroachDB (Google Evangelist Kelsey Hightower also thinks it is a great example), but you should keep in mind that these concepts extend, at varying degrees, to other Distributed SQL databases.

 Disruptions like these are a significant problem for legacy relational databases, because they typically have a single machine powering them at any given time.
 For production deployments these databases may send updates asynchronously to a second instance that will take the lead in the event the primary machine goes down.
 However, in practice the process of actually failing over is difficult to do well.
 Github recently described the perils of executing a MySQL failover during a major outage, which resulted in out of date and inconsistent data.
 If the systems powering legacy relational databases fail, users will likely know about it.

 For example, CockroachDB is able to survive machine loss by maintaining three consistent replicas of any piece of data among the nodes in a cluster; writes are confirmed to clients as soon as the majority of replicas acknowledge the action.
 In the event that a machine containing a given replica is lost, CockroachDB can still serve consistent reads and writes, while simultaneously creating a third replica of that data elsewhere in the cluster to ensure it can survive future machine failures.

 Keep in mind that disposability isn’t just about surviving individual machine failures.
 DASH databases should be able to extend the concept of disposability to entire data centers or even data center regions.
 This type of real-world failure should be a non-event; these capabilities would help avoid issues like the ones encountered by Wells Fargo, where “smoke in the data center” resulted in a global outage.

+This is especially important in Kubernetes because of the way Kubernetes Services are configured.
 Kubernetes uses Services to allow clients to address a group of identical processes as a whole through a convenient DNS entry.
 This way applications don’t need to know about the many instances that power a frontend; there could be one backing server, or there could be hundreds.
 Services are essentially defined as rules that say any pods with a given collection of labels should receive requests sent to this service (assuming their health checks and readiness probes say it is OK to send traffic).

 Why does Kubernetes take this approach?
 By decoupling the pod from the address of the service with which it is associated, we can scale without disrupting existing application instances.
 This is possible because of API symmetry, meaning the pods included in the group all have the same API and provide consistent responses, regardless of which instance is chosen by the Kubernetes Service.
 For stateless services, this is simple: The logic in each service is the same, so sending a request to any service at a given time will always yield the same result.

-Relational databases are notorious for having single points of failure.
+Traditional relational databases are notorious for having single points of failure.
 This extends even to modern RDBMS systems, like Amazon Aurora.
-Even some NewSQL databases rely on special coordinators to keep track of all the bookkeeping required to build a globally-distributed system.
+Even some Distributed SQL databases rely on special coordinators to keep track of all the bookkeeping required to build a globally-distributed system.
 What this means is that you can have architectures that can survive certain workers being disposed, but if you take down the coordinator process, if the entire system doesn’t go offline in many cases the configuration state will be frozen and certain types of critical operations – potentially those required to debug the issue – will fail.

-Cloud-native databases should be able to survive in a world where anynode can fail, not just “any node except for our special master node that coordinates everything.”
+Cloud-native databases should be able to survive in a world where any node can fail, not just “any node except for our special master node that coordinates everything.”
 For example, CockroachDB has no master process— this is what gives it its eponymous survivability characteristics.

 Although each CockroachDB database server is stateful, it only relies on the state for which it is responsible (though it does cache some knowledge that it has gleaned about the cluster through communicating with other nodes via a peer-to-peer network).
 CockroachDB nodes do not rely on any authoritative source to say what they should be doing at any given point in time.
 Shared-nothing architectures for stateful systems allow both ultra-high availability and ease of operations.

 \[Author note: Interestingly enough, Kubernetes itself is not a shared-nothing system.
 It has a single-region control plane that, if destroyed, will compromise the cluster.
-Operators can create NewSQL database clusters that survive more than Kubernetes’ control plane nodes by spanning Kubernetes clusters across regions or even cloud providers.]
+Operators can create Distributed SQL database clusters that survive more than Kubernetes’ control plane nodes by spanning Kubernetes clusters across regions or even cloud providers.]

 While horizontal scaling is a fundamental benefit of many NoSQL systems, traditional relational databases do not do this well.
 They rely instead on sharding—with or without the help of systems like Vitess—to accomplish this use case.
 What this means for traditional RDMS systems in cloud-native environments is that if you need more power, you have to buy a more expensive machine and incur downtime, or you have to dramatically increase your operational overhead by splitting your database into many pieces that cannot easily talk to each other.
 For teams that rely on vertical scaling, this means there is a natural limit to how powerful a relational database can get—at the end of the day, it is limited to what can be powered by a single server.